cardano-foundation/CIPs/CPS-0010/README.md

 What options do we have for integration with Cardano sidechains, rollups, hardforks, private testnets, etc.?

 ### How can we effectively police API scope?
-- how can we prevent spams of overlapping APIs
+How can we prevent duplication of functionality and make sure different APIs do not overlap?

 #### Should we provide historical data in full-data wallets?
 Historical data includes (but is not limited to):